 - The school recognizes that almost any human problem can be successfully treated provided it is identified in its early stages and referral is made to an appropriate modality of care.
-This applies whether the problem is one of psychological or emotional illness, family distress, alcohol and drug abuse, alcoholism or other concerns. - The purpose of this program is to assure students that if such personal problems are the cause of unsatisfactory school performance, that they will receive careful consideration and an offer of assistance to help resolve such problems in an effective and confidential manner. - The substance abuse problems causing unsatisfactory school performance will be handled in a forthright manner within the school's established administrative procedures, and all Student Assistance Program records will remain confidential except with full written consent of the student and/or family. - Students who have a substance abuse problem which they feel may affect school performance are encouraged to voluntarily seek counseling and information on a CONFIDENTIAL basis by contacting the designated diagnostic and referral resource. - Students referred to the S.A.P. by school personnel may be required to secure adequate medical, rehabilitative counseling or other services as may be necessary to resolve their problems. - It will be the responsibility of the student to comply with the referrals for diagnosis of his/her substance abuse problem and to cooperate and follow the recommendations of the diagnostician or counseling agent. - In cases involving administrative discipline action, a student's failure to seek or accept diagnosis and treatment for a substance abuse problem will be brought to the attention of the principal for appropriate administrative action. - ➢ For further information regarding the student assistance program and services please contact Cara-Jean Dougherty at (570)226-4557 ext.
-3055.
+This applies whether the problem is one of psychological or emotional illness, family distress, alcohol and drug abuse, alcoholism or other concerns. - The purpose of this program is to assure students that if such personal problems are the cause of unsatisfactory school performance, that they will receive careful consideration and an offer of assistance to help resolve such problems in an effective manner.

+- The substance abuse problems causing unsatisfactory school performance will be handled in a forthright manner within the school's established administrative procedures, and all Student Assistance Program records will remain confidential except with full written consent of the student and/or family. - Students who have a substance abuse problem which they feel may affect school performance are encouraged to voluntarily seek counseling and information by contacting the designated diagnostic and referral resource. - Students referred to the SAP by school personnel may be required to secure adequate medical, rehabilitative counseling or other services as may be necessary to resolve their problems. - It will be the responsibility of the student to comply with the referrals for diagnosis of his/her substance abuse problem and to cooperate and follow the recommendations of the diagnostician or counseling agent. - In cases involving administrative discipline action, a student's failure to seek or accept diagnosis and treatment for a substance abuse problem will be brought to the attention of the principal for appropriate administrative action. - For further information regarding SAP and services please contact George Pittsman at (570)226-4557 ext.
+4317.